-The results from our representative survey are stark.
-If the government does not provide additional support to the sector in the wake of the budget, there is a very high risk that people will not get the services they need.
+If central government does not exempt social care providers or provide additional financial support to the sector in the wake of the Budget, there is a very high risk that people will not be able to access the vital care services they need, acuity will increase, and additional pressures will be placed on an already stretched NHS with wider public services for people of all ages negatively impacted.

-95% of providers told us they are seriously concerned about the impact of the 2024 Autumn Budget.
+95% of providers said they were seriously concerned about the impact the Budget will have on their organisation.
 Continuing to deliver services as they are now, is becoming a less viable option with every day that passes.

-There will be a direct impact on the availability of social care to those most in need, as in order to address the financial impact, care providers are already making plans in the wake of your Budget measures that mean:
+There will be a direct impact on the availability of social care to those most in need prior to the changes coming into force on the 1st of April 2025 and once implemented, as in order to address the financial impact, care providers are already making plans that mean: